f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/08-Application.md

 app = makeApp handlersContext
 ~~~

-Since the ABCI server requires you to pass a value of type `App IO`, we have one more transformation to perform to get replace the `Sem CoreEffs` in our app.
+Since the ABCI server requires you to pass a value of type `App IO`, we have one more transformation to perform to get the `Sem CoreEffs` in our app.
 We can simple use the `createIOApp` function:

 ~~~ haskell
 makeIOApp :: Context -> App IO